sudheeshshetty/Hash/README.md

 # Hash_ReverseHash
-The code contains two functions, hash and uhash. hash generates the hash of a given string present in letters "acdegilmnoprstuw" and uhash unhashes it. i.e If we give the hash code to uhash it gives the actual string.
+The code contains two functions, hash and unhash. hash generates the hash of a given string and unhash method unhashes it. i.e If we give the hash code to unhash it gives the actual string.